 10. Non-Parametric Tests:

-Fisher’s exact test is frequently applied instead of the chi-square test for small samples or when the categories are imbalanced.
+Fisher’s exact test is best to use instead of the chi-square test for small samples or when the categories are imbalanced.
 Unlike the chi-square test, Fisher’s exact test estimates the exact probability of observing the distribution seen in the table rather than expected values.

 The Mann-Whitney U-test is a non-parametric test which requires continuous data.
-This means it’s necessary to be able to distinguish between values at the nth decimal place and data needs to be from an ordinal, interval or ratio scale of measurement.
-For example, a conversion rate is a ratio and so the Mann-Whitney U-test could be used to measure statistical significance.
+This means it’s necessary to be able to distinguish between values at the nth decimal place.
+The data needs to be from an ordinal, interval or ratio scale of measurement.
+For example, a conversion rate is a ratio and so the Mann-Whitney U-test could measure statistical significance.

 11. The Null Hypothesis:

-We have briefly mentioned the null hypothesis and how it is often based upon the variant not being significantly above or worse than the control.
-This is what we call a superiority test, we want to ensure we don’t implement an experience we think is better than the control, when in fact it is not.
+We have briefly mentioned the null hypothesis and how it is based upon the variant not being significantly above or worse than the control.
+This is what we call a superiority test.
+We want to ensure we don’t implement an experience we think is better than the control, when in fact it is not.

 However, with A/B testing, we often just want to avoid implementing an experience which is significantly worse than the existing design.
 For example, we may believe the new experience offers improved usability or it better informs our users about a legal aspect of our service.
-We might not expect this to improve our conversion rate, but we will be prepared to implement it provided it doesn’t significantly reduce conversions.
+We might not expect this to improve our conversion rate.
+We will be prepared to implement it provided it doesn’t significantly reduce conversions.

 12. When to use Non-Inferiority Tests?

 You now understand the importance of setting the right kind of null hypothesis.
 That doesn’t mean it is always appropriate to use a non-inferiority test.
-When the stakes are high or you have a senior stakeholder who is dead against implementing an experience you will probably have to use a superiority test.
-We have to evaluate each test separately and consider some of the following factors:
+When the stakes are high or you have a senior stakeholder who is against implementing an experience you will probably have to use a superiority test.

 - High risk of even a small decline in conversion having a relatively large impact on revenues or conversions (e.g. ecommerce checkout or cashier in gaming).